trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

 First [install SymPy](http://code.google.com/p/sympy/wiki/DownloadInstallation) (you need to install python before that).
 If you want to just get a feel of it you can use the latest package available for your operating system, but if you want to contribute to the code (or some parts of the documentation) you will need the development version from github.
 More about this later.

-Now that you have SymPy there is a number of different ways to use it.
-Some people use SymPy just as a library for building other software, but we will focus on the interactive use: the python interpreter permits interactive use of all of sympy's functionality.
+Now that you have SymPy there are a number of ways to use it.
+Some people use SymPy as a library for building other software, but we will focus on interactive use: the Python interpreter permits interactive use of all of SymPy's functionality.
 Just start the interpreter with the `python` command from your shell or command prompt.

 ```py